LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 In this third section, you will **learn how to handle the most used Blocks of** **Crappy**.
 These Blocks are all essential, and you'll come across at least one of them in most scripts.
-For an extensive list of all the implemented Blocks, refer to the :ref:`Current functionalities` section of the documentation.
+For an extensive list of all the implemented Blocks, refer to the :ref:`Current functionalities <features:current functionalities>` section of the documentation.

 2.a.
 The Generator Block and its Paths
 ++++++++++++++++++++++++++++++++++++++

-Let's start this tour of the most used Blocks with the :ref:`Generator`.
+Let's start this tour of the most used Blocks with the :ref:`Generator <crappy_docs/blocks:generator>`.
 It allows to **generate a signal according to a pre-defined pattern**, and to send it to downstream Blocks.
 It is mostly used for generating commands when driving actuators or motors, but has actually many more possible applications (trigger